coderefinery/snakemake_hackathon/content/Snakemake_HPC.md

 - Useful for high-throughput jobs (many steps and rules on many files, needing a lot of resources)
 - Extra benefit: Multiple nodes can be used under the same job allocation

+For more information, please check out the provided Hyperqueue example.

 ## Config/Profile files

 Snakemake takes many parameters as command line arguments/flags.
 However, when working with clusters these can become quite many very fast.
 Many of which also do not change very often, e.g. `slurm-account`.
 One way to make the command line call shorter, is to define some of the parameters in [**profiles**](https://snakemake.readthedocs.io/en/stable/executing/cli.html#profiles).
 These can be global or workflow specific.

-A profile is written in `YAML format` and can be provided to Snakemake using the `--profile` flag.
-Option `--someoption` becomes `someoption: ` in the profile.
+A profile is written in `YAML format` and usually called `config.yml` and can be provided to Snakemake using the `--profile` flag (Note to only provide the path where Snakemake should look for the profile file, e.g. `profiles/slurm/` (without the profile filename)).
+An option defined by `--someoption` in the Snakemake command line call becomes `someoption: ` in the profile.
 Example profile:

 ```
 jobs: 1